mykaarma/daksha/README.md

 ### Remote Webdriver
 Setup selenium grid using https://www.selenium.dev/downloads/.
 Or if you want to use the dockerized version you can download and run selenium grid images from dockerhub: https://hub.docker.com/u/selenium.

+## Database
+ - The user can opt for this functionality if he/she wants to save the test results in the database.
+ - To enable this, please provide the following environment variables:- TEST_RESULT_DB , PG_DB , PG_USER , PG_PASSWORD , PG_HOST , PG_PORT

+ - We only support Postgresql database at this point.
+To enable this one has to set the environment        variable TEST_RESULT_DB to "postgres".
+ - This functionality is optional and Daksha workflow does not depend on it.

+### Deploying with Docker
+ - We have provided a docker-compose file [docker-compose-db.yml](docker-compose-db.yml) to up the application with the database.
+ - Run the command `docker compose -f docker-compose-db.yml up -d` to initiate the build and deploy the project.

+### Local Deployment (using database through docker)
+ - Build and Run the database using the command `docker compose -f docker-compose-db.yml up -d postgresdb`
+ - Run the file command `./startup_command.sh` to run the file [startup_commands.sh](startup_command.sh) using bash

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables:
 * **STORAGE_PATH**